 THE DINING SCENE

 Whether your idea of good food is an outdoor farmer’s market or a sit down white linen meal, Inwood has it all.
 And the options just seem to get better every day.
-In recent years we have seen the opening of The Indian Road Café, whose free wi-fi, specialty coffee and wholesome menu have made this new kid on the block a neighborhood favorite.
+The New York Times described one, local favorite, The Indian Road Café, as an “An Emerald Atop Manhattan.”

 Whether it’s brick oven pizza from Grandpa’s or sizzling platter of fajitas and a frosty margarita from Guadalupe, there’s something for everyone in the Inwood dining scene.